ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ### Licensing, Access control and copyright

-If a _Data Entity_ has a license the entity SHOULD have a [license](http://schema.org/license) property with a value of [CreativeWork](http://schema.org/CreativeWork) that describes the license.
-The ID of the license should be its URL (eg a Creative Commons License URL) and a summary of the license included in the RO-Crate.
+If a _Data Entity_ has a [license] that is different from the license on the _Root Dataset_, the entity SHOULD have a [license](http://schema.org/license) property referencing a _ContextEntity_ with a value of [CreativeWork](http://schema.org/CreativeWork) that describes the license.
+The ID of the license should be its URL (eg a Creative Commons License URL) and a summary of the license included using the [description] property.
 If this is not possible a URL MAY be used as the value.

 This Data Item has a copyright holder which is different from its creator.
 There is a reference to an [Organization](http://schema.org/Organization) describing the copyright holder and a [sameAs](http://schema.org/sameAs) relation to a web page.